2021 Washington Nationals season: Spring training

 The Nationals held spring training at their facility at FITTEAM Ballpark of the Palm Beaches in West Palm Beach, Florida, which they share with the Houston Astros.
 It was their fifth year at the facility.

 On the first day of camp, the Nationals announced they had invited 31 players on minor league contracts to major league spring training, including top pitching prospects Jackson Rutledge and Cade Cavalli.
 Other invitees included: pitchers Luis Avilán, Aaron Barrett, Bryan Bonnell, Tim Cate, Jacob Condra-Bogan, Matt Cronin, Tyler Dyson, Tyler Eppler, Paolo Espino, Javy Guerra, Cole Henry, Gabe Klobosits, T. J. McFarland, Todd Peterson, and Jefry Rodriguez; catchers Welington Castillo, Israel Pineda, Raudy Read, Jakson Reetz, and Blake Swihart; infielders Jackson Cluff, Drew Mendoza, Jordy Mercer, Hernán Pérez, Adrián Sanchez, and Brandon Snyder; and outfielders Gerardo Parra, Carlos Tocci, Yasmany Tomás, and Cody Wilson.

 On February 22, five days after pitchers and catchers first reported to West Palm Beach, the Nationals signed another pitcher, Jeremy Jeffress, to a minor league deal with a spring training invitation.
 However, the Nationals released Jeffress over an unspecified "personnel matter" before he pitched in a game, on March 7.

 Reliever Will Harris was shut down midway through camp after experiencing tingling and numbness in his right pitching hand.
 A doctor initially diagnosed him with a blood clot in his throwing arm, but a venogram later determined Harris did not have a blood clot or thoracic outlet syndrome.
 Starting pitcher Jon Lester was also briefly shut down early in camp, undergoing a procedure to remove a parathyroid gland before returning to action.
 Pitcher Stephen Strasburg, infielder Starlin Castro, and outfielder Juan Soto were also slowed by leg injuries during camp that team doctors determined to be minor.

 On March 27, the Nationals made their final major round of roster cuts, designating rookie infielder Jake Noll for assignment and purchasing the contracts of veteran utilitymen Jordy Mercer and Hernán Pérez.
-Former top prospects Luis García and Carter Kieboom were optioned to the minor leagues after disappointing spring training performances; Kieboom had been expected to be the starting third baseman for the Nationals, but that changed after he managed just six hits over his first 17 spring training games while striking out 17 times, including an 0-for-5 performance in a win over the New York Mets on March 26.
+Former top prospects Luis García Jr. and Carter Kieboom were optioned to the minor leagues after disappointing spring training performances; Kieboom had been expected to be the starting third baseman for the Nationals, but that changed after he managed just six hits over his first 17 spring training games while striking out 17 times, including an 0-for-5 performance in a win over the New York Mets on March 26.
 The Nationals made one more addition on March 28, officially naming left-handed reliever Luis Avilán to the 26-man roster and designating right-hander Dakota Bacus for assignment in a corresponding move.